ogham/minisudo/README.md

 Installation
 ------------

-minisudo is written in [Rust](https://www.rust-lang.org), and uses [just](https://github.com/casey/just) as its command runner.
+minisudo is written in [Rust](https://www.rust-lang.org), and uses [just](https://github.com/casey/just) as its build script runner.
 To build and install:

     $ just build
     $ sudo just install